Copeland, Yale beat Harvard for Ivy League title, NCAA berth

 Yale, which shot 61 percent over the first 20 minutes, led 43-42 at halftime.

+“It’s a game of runs and we weren’t able theirs going down the stretch and ultimately that led them to get the victory,” Aiken said.

-Yale scored the next eight points, capped by a jumper from Oni.
+Yale scored the next eight points, capped by a jumper from Oni, who picked up his fourth foul with more than 14 minutes left and played just 10 minutes after intermission.

+“I looked at the clock and I looked at the rest of the guys on the court and I said, ‘We’ve got to do it without him.
+We’ve got to hold it down until he can get back in the game,’” Copeland said.

-The Bulldogs kept the Crimson at arms’ length after their big run and celebrated with fans who poured onto their home court after the win.
+The Bulldogs kept the Crimson at bay after their big run and cut down the nets on their home court after winning basketball’s version of The Game.

 BIG PICTURE

-Yale: The Bulldogs and Crimson were both 10-4 during the regular season, but the Bulldogs were were playing as visitors on their home floor because of those two losses.
+Yale: The Bulldogs and Crimson were both 10-4 during the regular season, but the Bulldogs were playing as visitors on their home floor because of their two losses to Harvard during the regular season. .

 UP NEXT